kentcdodds/genie/README.md

 Just trust the genie.
 He knows best.
 And if you think otherwise, [let me know](https://github.com/kentcdodds/genie/issues) or (even better) [contribute](https://github.com/kentcdodds/genie/pulls) :)

+About Context
+--
+Genie has a concept of context that allows you to switch between sets of wishes easily.
+Each wish is given the default context which is `universe` unless one is provided when it is registered.
+Wishes with the default context will not behave differently when context of genie changes.

+When the current context is the default context, all wishes will behave as if the context were equal to their own context.
+So essentially `universe` makes it as though genie has no notion of contexts at all.

+When the context is different than the default, only wishes with an equal context will behave normally with `getMatchingWishes` and `makeWish`.

 Contributing
 --